 Authentication ensures that API callers in your solutions are authorized to access Symphony resources.

-When an API caller starts, it performs both session authentication and key manager authentication to obtain session tokens.
+When an API caller starts, it performs session authentication as well as key manager authentication (if required depending on the endpoint) to obtain session tokens.
 These two tokens, which the bot treats as opaque data, are presented in custom headers with each subsequent REST API request.

 Perform this process using the RSA public/private key pair workflow.